š§ What Is a Narcissist? How Childhood Trauma Sets the Template for Adult Dynamics

 The pulse quickens, the breath shallows.

-You become an expert in reading moods, scanning faces, anticipating storms -
+You become an expert in reading moods, scanning faces, anticipating storms,

 a form of emotional contortion that feels like love but is really survival.